zrm99/Odalium/README.md

 # Odalmedia
-Odalmedia is an open-source NodeJS based text only forum software using PostgreSQL, which is meant to be similar to, but different than Reddit was in its early days.
+Odalmedia is an open-source ExpressJS based text only forum software using PostgreSQL, which is meant to be similar to, but different than Reddit was in its early days.
 This software is currently feature incomplete, riddled with bugs and it has some security vulnerabilities.